dumitru-stama/lfbdemo/README.md

 # lfbdemo
 Linux Framebuffer Demo - Snow

 This project uses Linux framebuffer in console mode to simulate snow falling.
-Snowflakes are pixels and they actually collide with each other.
+Snowflakes are pixels and they actually collide with each other and with other objects.

 You can see it on youtube at this link : https://www.youtube.com/watch?v=u6dAp42kSNk